Skip to content

 Procedural stages, competent court, prescription and plea agreement

 The investigation is conducted by the Investigating Court, which directs the inquiry, orders the procedural steps and decides on the personal situation of the accused.
 The trial depends on the penalty: the Criminal Court hears cases carrying a penalty of up to five years, while the Provincial Court tries those exceeding that limit.
-There is, moreover, a significant exception: where drug trafficking is committed by gangs or organisations and produces effects in the territory of more than one Provincial Court, or has an international dimension, jurisdiction lies with the National Court under Article 65.1.d of the Organic Law on the Judiciary.
-In those situations its competence cannot be denied.
+There is, moreover, a significant exception: where drug trafficking is committed by organised gangs or groups and produces effects in places belonging to different Provincial Courts, jurisdiction lies with the National Court under Article 65.1.d of the Organic Law on the Judiciary.
+Both requirements are cumulative: an international dimension is not in itself a criterion, and only where the offence was committed outside national territory does the National Court hear it on grounds of internationality (Article 65.1.e LOPJ).

 Limitation periods are governed by Article 131 of the Criminal Code, which no longer includes a three-year bracket.
 The basic offence under Article 368 concerning substances that cause serious harm to health, carrying a penalty of three to six years, becomes time-barred after ten years; the modality involving substances that do not cause serious harm, with a penalty of one to three years, after five.
 The aggravated offences of Articles 369 and 370, by raising the penalty by one or two degrees, may place prescription at ten or fifteen years.
 Verifying the applicable period and how it is counted is essential in protracted cases.